jiko/stopabadcure/_posts/2013-10-13-the-star-turns-thumbs-down-on-tax-measure.md

 tags: lead
 ---

-The Kansas City Star today delivered a sledgehammer blow to the prospects for Jackson County's proposed half-cent sales tax for "translational medical research." today
+The Kansas City Star today delivered a sledgehammer blow to the prospects for Jackson County's proposed half-cent sales tax for "translational medical research."

 In an editorial that will appear in Sunday's printed edition, The Star said that "local taxpayers in a single county" should not have to bear the cost of "the emerging niche" of translational medical research.